Jfloyd7720/Stock-Portfolio-Manager/README.md

 - 🔍 **Search for stock information** using the **Financial Modeling Prep (FMP) API**.
 - 📊 **View and filter stock price charts** for a selected number of days.
 - 🧮 **Use a stock calculator** to determine how many shares they can buy and calculate their new average price.
-- 🥧 **Visualize portfolio allocation** with a pie chart displaying investments vs. free cash.
+- 🥧 **Visualise portfolio allocation** with a pie chart displaying investments vs. free cash.
-- 📈 **Manage their stock portfolio** by adding stocks and analyzing performance.
+- 📈 **Manage their stock portfolio** by adding stocks and analysing performance.
 - 📊 **View detailed insights** on portfolio performance, including best & worst performers and portfolio distribution by sector.

 ## 🚀 Features